the-events-calendar/event-tickets/readme.txt

 * Fix - Remove duplicate `Total Event Capacity` wording when ET+ is activated.
 [ET-1535]
 * Enhancement - Sorting support added on Tickets Commerce Order report page Order, Email, Date, Status, and Total columns.
 [ET-1527]
 * Enhancement - Unify CSS class names for many admin elements.
 [ET-1536]
-* Fix - When using ET as a standalone plugin, the SelectWoo asset was not being properly loaded.
+* Fix - When using Event Tickets as a standalone plugin, the SelectWoo asset was not being properly loaded.
 [ET-1531]
 * Enhancement - Add a `Currency Position` setting for Tickets Commerce.
 [ET-1534]
 * Fix - Some CSS issues within the tickets block in the block editor.
 [ET-1530]
 * Fix - The wrong `Ticket #` was being sent in attendee emails for Ticket Commerce tickets.
 [ET-1537]